 Friendfluence: the social side of matching

 They introduce you to people you would’ve chosen anyway.
-They notice your patterns before you do, and say it out loud.
-Not to interfere, but to refine.
+They spot your patterns before you do, and aren’t afraid to say it out loud.

 The point isn’t to let your friends decide.
 It’s to date in environments where alignment is obvious.